-It is part of the , series and is a This erotica, romantic suspense that was published by Riptide Publishing on September 30, 2013 and has 106 pages.
+It is part of the , series and is a erotica, romantic suspense that was published by Riptide Publishing on September 30, 2013 and has 106 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Cut & Run, Sticks & Stones, Fish & Chips, Divide & Conquer, Armed & Dangerous, Stars & Stripes, Touch & Geaux, Ball & Chain, Cross & Crown
+Other books by this author which I have reviewed include Cut & Run, Sticks & Stones, Fish & Chips, Divide & Conquer, Armed & Dangerous, Stars & Stripes, Touch & Geaux, Ball & Chain, Cross & Crown

 First in the Sidewinder romantic suspense series revolving around Nick and Kelly, about to be the next gay couple in this Force Recon team.
 This new series is a spin-off from Roux’s Cut & Run series with Shock and Awe taking place immediately after Touch & Geaux, 7.